djeghlaflydia/SwiftCom/README.md

 **SwiftCom** is an innovative, high-performance application developed in collaboration with the National Development Bank to revolutionize transaction monitoring and management.
 Designed using React.js, this project enhances the efficiency and precision of handling financial data, tailored specifically for the banking sector in Algeria.

+Here is the link to the swiftcom application: [SwiftCom](https://djeghlaflydia.github.io/SwiftCom/)

 ## About

 **SwiftCom** was conceived with the primary goal of enhancing communication and transaction management efficiency for the National Development Bank.
 Equipped with dynamic data visualization tools and advanced filtering mechanisms, it allows users to interact seamlessly with complex financial data.